- Rankings for Students

 Something I didn’t expect: the complete freedom allowed in a smaller university.
 Before coming here, I knew that I would have a tutor, but I thought the idea was for the tutor to watch over us to make sure that we study hard and devote all our time to classes, like a tutor would do in preparatory school.
 I was wrong: all the energy teachers and administrators dedicate to us is used to discuss our projects, plan internships and customise our curriculum.
 What I feared could limit us is actually set up to take our differences into account.

 Valentin Melot is a French mathematics student.
-After two years in a high school mathematics preparatory class in Lycée Pierre-de-Fermat (Toulouse, France), punctuated by a short period of professional experience in an engineering consulting firm in London, he passed the admissions exams for the École Normale Supérieure and the École Polytechnique at the age of 17.
+After two years in a high school mathematics preparatory class in Lycée Pierre-de-Fermat (Toulouse, France), punctuated by a short period of professional experience in an engineering consulting firm in London, he passed the admissions exams for the École Polytechnique at the age of 17.
 He is now studying towards a bachelor’s degree in mathematics, while working a few hours every week in preparatory classes as an assistant teacher.
 Mainly interested in set theory, point-set topology and computer science, he also spends some of his free time contributing to the online encyclopedia Wikipedia.

 École Normale Supérieure is ranked at number 2 in the Times Higher Education World’s Best Small Universities 2016 table.